Automotive OEMs Focus On SDVs, Zonal Architectures

 Traditional OEMs recognize the need to adapt quickly to remain competitive.
 Some are creating separate divisions for autonomous solutions to facilitate faster implementations of new technologies without being hindered by existing organizational structures.

-“One concern is that the Chinese OEMs are very successful in China, which is putting pressure on OEMs like VW, and the Japanese and U.S. OEMs, which used to sell a lot of vehicles in China,” said Judy Curran, vice president of automotive at Ansys.
+“One concern is that the Chinese OEMs are very successful in China, which is putting pressure on OEMs like VW, and the Japanese and U.S. OEMs, which used to sell a lot of vehicles in China,” said Judy Curran, senior chief technologist for automotive at Ansys.
 “So they’re losing market share globally, and that is putting pressure on them because their overhead and staffing always gets spread across how many vehicles are sold.
 Another concern is that the total industry volume has been about flat for the last four or five years.
 As some OEMs grow, others have to shrink.
 There’s also a concern about the Chinese OEMs gaining market share in Europe.
 There are new tariffs coming, but they’re also purchasing plants, which adds pressure.
 In the U.S. we have tariffs, but in Mexico there’s a lot of presence of [Chinese vehicles].
 So there are a growing number of OEMs — Chinese, for sure, but also West Coast OEMs — that are putting pressure on the volume.
 Everybody is feeling that financial strain.”

 Heavy investment in EVs ratchets only adds to that strain.
 “Building battery plants and assembly plants is not inexpensive,” Curran said.
 “But the consumer isn’t purchasing [EVs] at the rate U.S. and European OEMs hoped, and for which they now have invested.
 So they can’t get the payback on their investment.
 We see these very distressing headlines with Volkswagen talking about shutting down plants in Germany, which is unheard of.
 Then you have Stellantis’ announcement that their ‘days on lot’ is much higher, so their stock dropped double-digit on the day they made that announcement.
 The combination of the EVs and the volume are stressing these OEMs.
 And then, BMW had the issue with Continental and the brake recall, affecting 1.5 million vehicles.
 Across the board, there is financial stress.”